nickbnf/glogg/doc/documentation.markdown

 configuration dialog, each using a regexp against which lines will be matched.
 For each line, all filters are tried in order and the fore and back colors of the first successful filter are applied.

+## Marking lines in the log file

+In addition to regexp matches, _glogg_ enable the user to mark any interesting line in the log.
+To do this, click on the round bullet in the left margin in front of the line that needs to be marked.

+Marks are combined with matches and showed in the filtered window.
+They also appears as blue lines in the match overview.

 ## Browsing changing log files